Frequently Asked Questions

 Do you offer conditional admission?

 The LLM Program Admissions Committee has the discretion to consider a request for conditional admission.
 Applicants who would like the Committee to consider a conditional admission must include the request in the applicant’s personal statement.
-Conditional admission to the LLM program requires a TOEFL or IELTS score for the Admissions Committee to have an understanding of the applicant’s English proficiency level.
+Conditional admission to the LLM program requires a TOEFL or IELTS score for the Admissions Committee to ascertain the applicant’s English proficiency level.
 This requirement cannot be waived.
 Applicants will need to submit their application and supporting documents for review and will be notified regarding whether conditional admission has been granted.

 Can I apply to the program if I am still in law school?